 The Tribe’s CCDF program can cover costs associated with the following:

-- Child Care- Licensed Facility, licensed family/group home, or in home care by a relative provider
+- Child Care- Licensed Facility or licensed family/group home

 - Early Learning tuition-State Licensed Center/Program/School must be under Kindergarten grade level

-- Before & After School Care or Summer Camps/Care-Licensed Facility, licensed family/group home, or in home care by a relative provider
+- Before & After School Care or Summer Camps/Care-Licensed Facility or licensed family/group home

 To qualify the applicant must:

 - The minor for which serves are being rendered must be: enrolled or pending enrollment in a U.S Federal recognized Tribe.
 Proof of enrollment or letter from the Minor’s Tribe stating pending enrollment is required at time of application.

 - Must reapply every 16 months and utilize a provider that meets the criteria below.

 To qualify the provider/school/program must:

-- Must be willing to accept 3rd party payments by the Tribe, this program does not allow for reimbursements;
+- Must be willing to accept 3rd party payments by the Tribe, this program allows for limited reimbursements;

 - Must be willing to provide invoices and/or timesheet;